George Pal and the End of the World

 Introduction

-With the recent release of Don’t Look Up, it’s worth noting that movies dealing with apocalyptic themes are nothing new.
+With the release of Don’t Look Up in 2021, it’s worth noting that movies dealing with apocalyptic themes are nothing new.
 Since 1950 there have been well over 200 films that tackle the subject.
 However, there was one filmmaker who was there at the beginning to help get the genre going.
 His name was George Pal.

 Yet, this producer and director would probably be your last choice to make entertaining films about death and destruction on a planetary scale.
 Simply put, George Pal was one of the nicest people one could ever hope to meet.